 In January 2023, the strategic plan steering committee synthesized information from the focus groups and survey to develop the plan priorities and objectives.
 The VMI Board of Visitors reviewed the draft plan at their April 2023 meeting.
-The board's feedback was incorporated, and the resulting strategic plan is slated for consideration by the Board of Visitors at their September 2023 meeting in Lexington.
+The board's feedback was incorporated, and the resulting strategic plan was considered by the Board of Visitors at a November 2023 meeting.